Daniel J. Frey

 Growth can only begin once you love yourself.

-We all need to forgive ourselves.
+First, we all need to forgive ourselves.

-A chain to break is racism.
+A universal chain to break is racism.

 Most aspects of racism are learned.

-Racism stops the growth of the community of the nation.
+Racism stops the growth of the community.

 But this is nothing new.